ajalab/fm-index/README.md

 locate/RLFMIndex/3                1.00     57.7±0.29ms  4.3 KElem/sec      3.25    187.8±2.91ms  1363 Elem/sec
 ```

-If compiled using `-C target-cpu=native` (so that Vers can make benefit of additional optimizations) it's faster yet:
+If compiled using `-C target-cpu=native` (so that Vers can make use of additional optimizations) it's faster yet:

 ```
 group                             vers port (native)                       original